billsix/cprogrammingbook/doc/09-Libraries.rst

 use of comma or full stop to indicate the decimal point.
-Facilities have been provided (see Section 9.4) for setting a program's idea of its locale, which is used to control the behaviour of the library functions.
+Facilities have been provided (see Section 9.4) for setting a program's idea of its locale, which is used to control the behavior of the library functions.

 Providing full support for different native languages and customs